ericduran/angular-simple-dnd/README.md

 angular-simple-dnd
 ==================

-Simple html5 Drag and drop with Angular
+Simple html5 Drag and Drop with Angular

+This is just taking the directive I wrote for https://github.com/ericduran/chromeHAR